Get caught up with the food scene in Montgomery County and

 adjacent Washington, DC, neighborhoods with Patch’s foodie news column, 1

 Meat, 3 Sides.
-This week, a beer garden takes center plate.
+This week, a combination foosball-dining table takes center plate.

 Jaleo's Bethesda location opened back up on Monday, Sept.
 9, after a week-long closure for renovation.
 The new interior features murals and chairs by Spanish artists and designers, lots of color and two specially-designed combination foosball-dining tables, Bethesda-Chevy Chase Patch reported.

 Gaithersburg has a new dining option: 555 Lounge, at 555 Quince Orchard Rd., which opened just over a week ago.
 According to the restaurant’s website, the lounge-style restaurant has private seating and a dance floor.
 The menu offers a variety of burgers and sandwiches, mostly between $7 and $13; appetizers cost less than $10, Gaithersburg Patch reported.

 "Brought to you by the team behind Food, Wine & Co., including executive chef Michael Harr, this fast casual eatery in Cabin John features plenty of diet-friendly tacos, plus margaritas for when you want to splurge," City Eats reported.

 If you like tater tots, you won't want to miss this unusual event: a tater tot-eating competition at Bar Louie (150 Gibbs St., Rockville) on Sept.
 19. "Rock the Tot" takes place every year at Bar Louies across the country, and in this, the sixth year of the competition, the restaurant is hoping to see some new world records set, according to a restaurant news release.